The Five Stages Of Grief

 The grief experienced as the result of a death can be deep, very painful, and can often feel unending.
 But grief is also a process, and can lead to the healing of the loss and to finding solace and reprieve from the pain.
 Grief is an important step in processing a loss.

-One tool for understanding it is through “the five stages of grief” developed by Dr. Elizabeth Kübler-Ross in her book "On Death and Dying."
+One tool for understanding it is through "the five stages of grief" (sometimes referred to as "the five states of grief") developed by Dr. Elizabeth Kübler-Ross in her book "On Death and Dying."
 Kübler-Ross describes the stages as “tools to help us frame and identify what we may be feeling.”
 She notes that the stages “are not stops on some linear timeline in grief.
 Not everyone goes through all of them or goes in a prescribed order.”
 However, many people find that having a framework for understanding grief is a helpful tool for grieving and understanding the experience of someone who is grieving.

 The Kübler-Ross five stages of grieving are: